alfredohernandezinostroza/MetaSpread/docs/source/tutorial-cli.rst

-Tutorial: running a simulation in interactive mode
+Tutorial: running a simulation through the command line interface
 =====

 .. contents::